SharperHacks-org/StringExtensions/README.md

 ![SharperHacks logo](https://raw.githubusercontent.com/SharperHacks-org/Assets/main/Images/SHLLC-Logo.png)
+# THIS PROJECT HAS BEEN MOVED TO [codeberg.org](https://codeberg.org/SharperHacks-org/StringExtensions).
+# THIS REPO WILL BE REMOVED.
-# StringExtensions Library for .NET
+## StringExtensions Library for .NET
 ## SharperHacks.CoreLibs.StringExtensions

 Some useful string extensions.